 When you have an agenda together, share it at least 24 hours before the meeting.
 You’ll give people the time to do their thinking before the call and maximize the return on your time.

 Developing an agenda is an excellent opportunity to encourage participation by asking your attendees their thoughts on the topics.
-One could even ask for questions before the meeting to facilitate conversations.
+One could even ask questions before the meeting to facilitate conversations.

 Lastly, a well-planned meeting should avoid going over the allotted time.
 It is important to respect everyone’s time and workload.
 Some employees with a tight schedule get derailed when a meeting lasts a lot longer than expected.
 Setting a time limit will help ease a strained workday and inevitably increase productivity.